enter-i-username/MSNet/README.md

 ```

 In this program, we evaluate the network using the Coast dataset in `dataset/coast`.
 You can also include other datasets in the `dataset` directory using a format similar to "Coast".

+## Citation

+If you find the code helpful in your research, please kindly cite our paper:

+@article{liu2024msnet,
+  title={MSNet: Self-Supervised Multi-Scale Network with Enhanced Separation Training for Hyperspectral Anomaly Detection},
+  author={Liu, Haijun and Su, Xi and Shen, Xiangfei and Zhou, Xichuan},
+  journal={IEEE Transactions on Geoscience and Remote Sensing},
+  year={2024},
+  publisher={IEEE}
+}